 The production of dies for stamping presses concerns mainly sheets.
-With the mold, it can do punching, punching, forming, deep stamping, dressing, precision punching, shaping, riveting and stamping, etc. Stamping presses are widely used in electronics, communications, computers, household appliances, furniture, transportation, and produce cars, motorcycles, and bicycles.
+With the mold, it can do punching, punching, forming, deep stamping, dressing, precision punching, shaping, riveting and stamping, etc. They are widely used in electronics, communications, computers, household appliances, furniture, transportation, and produce cars, motorcycles, and bicycles.

-Stamping - also known as pressing - involves placing a flat sheet, in the form of a coil or a blank, in a stamping press.
+Stamping also known as pressing involves placing a flat sheet, in the form of a coil or a blank, in the press.
 In the press, the tool and the die surface form the metal into the desired shape.
 Punching, bending, stamping, and flanging are the stamping techniques used to shape metal.
-Before the material forming via stamping press, you need specialists that can design the tooling using professional engineering technology.
+Before the material forming via the press, you need specialists that can design the tooling using professional engineering technology.
 These designs need to be as precise as possible to ensure that each punch and bend maintains proper clearance and therefore optimal part quality.
 But what types of stamping presses are there?

-Mechanical and hydraulic drive stamping presses are available.
+There are mechanical and hydraulic drive presses.
 Mechanical presses usually use an excentric motor, while hydraulic presses use hydraulic cylinders to move the ram up and down.
 Mechanical presses are powered by a flywheel-driven motor.
 The handwheel stores kinetic energy to turn the handwheel down to the ground.
 These types of stamping presses can operate at a steady pace and can quickly manufacture metal goods in assembly environments.
 Mechanical presses can also produce higher cycles per unit of time and are widely found in industrial presses.

 IMTS Exhibition includes manufacturers from around the world.
 Send us a message with your requirements and our IMTS Experts will happily help you with your questions.